psycopg/psycopg/docs/api/pq.rst

     There are other values in this enum, but only `OK` and `BAD` are seen after a connection has been established.
 Other statuses might only be seen during the connection phase and are considered internal.
+    `ALLOCATED` is only expected to be returned by `PGcancelConn.status`.

     .. seealso:: :pq:`PQstatus()` and `PQcancelStatus()` return this value.